alistairkeys/sudoku/readme.md

 ## Dragons be here
-I will tidy this project up at some point - it's not pretty in its current form.
+I will tidy this project up at some point - it's not pretty in its current form and is probably broken is various ways at the mo.

-This project still needs a little TLC at the moment but it's not far off being useful.
+This project still needs a little TLC but it's not far off being useful.
 Two particularly nasty ways to break it: it saves an 'in progress' file but there's some infinite loop if you close the app and reopen it that I need to debug.
 Also, using the 'Check' button behaves strangely.
 I'll debug these soon (and possibly move it to libraries I trust more, like Boxy or Raylib, since I always seem to have 'window not responding'-style issues with SDL2 for